Svellem/brad-homeassistant-config/README.md

   * Turn on bathroom lights & lamp when movie pausd
   * Fade house lights up when Plex stops
   * Turns off bandwidth throttling for Transmission/sabnzbd when I'm away from home
+* Python Scripts
+  * plant_problems.py - Count number of plants that need attention
 * Notifications
+  * Alarm - security photo if door opens when armed_away
-  * Alarm - send weather summary and image from window camera when alarm goes off
+  * Alarm Clock - send weather summary and image from window camera when alarm goes off
   * Security - send image from front door camera if no one's home and door opens
   * Reminder - If I'm home at 10:30pm and coffee isn't ready but alarm is set, remind me
   * Reminder - Full moon